gahan-corporation/wyatt/addons/website/README.md

-Odoo Website Builder
+Gerp Website Builder
 --------------------

-Get an awesome and <a href="https://www.gerp.com/page/website-builder">free website</a>, easily customizable with the Odoo <a href="https://www.gerp.com/page/website-builder">website builder</a>.
+Get an awesome and <a href="https://www.gerp.com/page/website-builder">free website</a>, easily customizable with the Gerp <a href="https://www.gerp.com/page/website-builder">website builder</a>.

 Create enterprise grade website with our super easy builder.
 Use finely designed building blocks and edit everything inline.